TLara1/TLara1.github.io/_projects/1_project.md

 ## Introduction

 The study of planetary motion has long been a cornerstone of celestial mechanics, offering insights into the dynamics of the solar system.
 One of the key tools used to describe the motion of planets and other heavenly bodies are the Lagrange Planetary Equations.
 These equations describe the evolution of orbital elements due to the influence of a general perturbing function.
-Here we derive these equations, starting with a description of the two-body problem and orbital elements, we then perform a an appropriate canonical transform to move our Hamiltonian in terms of orbital elements.
+Here we derive these equations.
+We start with a description of the two-body problem and orbital elements, we then perform an appropriate canonical transform to convert our Hamiltonian into relevant orbital elements.
 From these, we can derive the effects of a perturbing function, whose form we need not specify.

 ## I. Mechanics